BUS G158: Raising Money to Start or Grow a Business

 - 1. Describe bootstrapping a business.

-- 6. Evaluate fundamental financial statements, including a balance sheet, income statement, and cash flow statement.
+- 4. Describe fundamental financial statements including the income statement, balance sheet, and cashflow statement.

 Lecture Content